Planning Your Coursework

 The electives can be used in various ways: for exploration; for second majors; for minors; for coursework to enhance the major; for professional development; or just for pleasure and interest.

-Any course numbered 199 is an Open Undergraduate Seminar and within this category you'll find some interesting and unusual courses.
+Any English (ENGL) course numbered 199 is an Open Undergraduate Seminar, and within this category you will find some interesting and unusual options, including career development courses designed specifically for humanities majors.
 Be sure to click on this course number in the class schedules available through Course Explorer to find out what's being offered as a 199 in a given semester.